Meet the Team

 Monica Fernandes joined the ASK team in 2012, having taught academic writing in Politics and History in tertiary institutions such as the Rand Afrikaans University and the University of Johannesburg in South Africa.
 She is a Fellow of the Higher Education Academy and her teaching interests include academic writing, creating and developing arguments and research skills.

-Monica is the Head of Academic Skills Development and is the ASK contact for Politics, History and Law.
+Monica is the Head of Academic Skills Development.

 Melanie Crisfield joined the ASK team in 2015, having taught academic writing at undergraduate and postgraduate levels both in the UK and the United States.
 She is a Fellow of the Higher Education Academy, and her teaching interests include dissertation writing, and developing critical thinking and research skills.